lJuanGB/basilisk/src/fswAlgorithms/attControl/torqueScheduler/torqueScheduler.rst

    * - Parameter
      - Description
+   * - ``lockFlag``
+     - flag to choose the logic according to which the motor torques are applied.
+If not provided, it defaults to zero.
    * - ``tSwitch``
      - time at which the torque is switched from input 1 to input 2.
 If not provided it defaults to zero, therefore only input torque is passed.